lishenglilab/DRIVE/DRIVE_toy_example.md

 - the required input files are correctly formatted;
 - sample and drug identifiers can be recognized by the workflow;
+- molecular feature matrices can be matched across modalities;
 - individual model prediction modules can be launched;
 - the DRIVE ensemble module can integrate model-level outputs;
 - the expected output directory and final prediction file are generated.